lyz-code/blue-book/docs/semantic_versioning.md

 * Your application will keep building and working in the future as it did today because the significant version pin protects you from pulling in versions whose API would not match.

-# When to do a major release

-Following the Semantic Versioning idea of a major update is problematic because:

-* You can quickly get into the [high version number](#high-version-numbers) problem.
-* The fact that [any change may break the users code](#unintended-changes) makes the definition of [when a change should be major blurry](#difference-in-change-categorization).
-* Often the change that triggered the major change only affects a low percentage of your users (usually those using that one feature you changed in an incompatible fashion).

-Does dropping Python 2 require a major release?
-Many (most) packages did this, but the general answer is ironically no, it is not an addition or a breaking change, the version solver will ensure the correct version is used (unless the `Requires-Python` metadata slot is empty or not updated).

-If you mark a feature as deprecated (almost always in a minor release), you can remove that feature in a future minor release.
-You have to define in your library documentation what the deprecation period is.
-For example, NumPy and Python use three minor releases.
-Sometimes is useful to implement deprecations based on a period of time.
-SemVer purists argue that this makes minor releases into major releases, but as we've seen it’s not that simple.
-The deprecation period ensures the “next” version works, which is really useful, and usually gives you time to adjust before the removal happens.
-It’s a great balance for projects that are well kept up using libraries that move forward at a reasonable pace.
-If you make sure you can see deprecations, you will almost always work with the next several versions.

 # [Commit message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)